FrankysWeb/ExchangeServerAntivirusExclusions/README.md

 ## Download

-You can download the scripts from the [TechNet Script Gallery](https://gallery.technet.microsoft.com/office/Generate-Antivirus-f1a9a59e), or from [Github](https://github.com/cunninghamp/ExchangeServerAntivirusExclusions/releases).
+You can download the scripts from the [Github](https://github.com/FrankysWeb/ExchangeServerAntivirusExclusions).

 ## Usage